 You might be the ideal tenant that they are looking for so it’s important to play on this need or desire that they crave.

 The less hassle they have to deal with when it comes to tenants and their apartments, the better.

 If you can prove to them that you are an excellent tenant or will be, then you might be in luck.

-The costs involved with negotiating a reasonable rent with good tenants is huge to a landlord or property management team.
+The costs involved in negotiating a reasonable rent with good tenants is huge to a landlord or property management team.

-Less expenses means more profit and money or upkeep on the properties.
+Fewer expenses mean more profit and money or upkeep on the properties.

 My advice would be to know what you want before you go in and arm yourself with research and lots of positive things to say about your rental habits and needs.

 Trying to convince them that you are worthy of a rental decrease takes more than just getting upset and telling them that you will move.

 They won’t care if you don’t care.
 Respect goes a long way.

 I can offer you all the rent negotiation tips today to help you out but only you know your landlord or property management team and the way you live as a tenant.

 If lower rent is on your mind because you simply can’t fit a rent increase into your budget let it be known.

 Make sure you take all avenues of earning extra money into consideration as well.

 If you don’t attempt to do any of the above, don’t bother trying to negotiate a rent increase.